 Kyoto is one of the cultural centers of Japan and a booming tourist location.
 Kyoto is home to many impressive Zen gardens, imperial castles, amazing pavilions, torii gates, wooden townhouses, and a whole bunch of incredible landmarks and sights.
+For those looking to make the most of their visit, considering a Kyoto day trip can offer a comprehensive experience of the city’s treasures.

 As with all trips, you will need somewhere to stay while in Kyoto.
 Kyoto provides travelers with a bunch of nice places to stay depending on your budget.
 Accommodation varies from high-end hotels, to ryokans (Japanese style inns), and to cute good budget hotels throughout the city.